ChewbacaJones/SQL/README.md

 update dat802.cdmast a set a.branch = (select b.branch from ddmast
  B where (B.acctno) = (a.acctno) and (b.actype) = (a.actype)
  where (a.acctno) in (select acctno from dat801/cdmast)

+ Select count(*) from eddaftm a where exists
+(select 1 from lnmast b where a.cracct = b.acctno and
+b.asslc > b.paidlc)